fabacab/wp-pgp-encrypted-emails/README.markdown

 ```

 Obviously, if a given user only has an OpenPGP public key, or only has an S/MIME certificate, then use that method to communicate with them since you cannot use the other. ;)

+## Third-party plugin integrations

+It is possible to add custom integrations with popular third-party plugins for your site by adding a file with the name `PLUGIN-functions.php`, where `PLUGIN` is the plugin slug for a recognized plugin.
+This file will be automatically loaded by WP PGP Encrypted Emails during initialization if and only if the plugin is currently active on your site.
+Your code will then *replace* the built-in integrations for that plugin shipped with this plugin.

+For example, to customize your WooCommerce integration, create a file in your current Theme directory called `woocommerce-functions.php`.
+You will need to write your own calls to [`add_action()`](https://developer.wordpress.org/reference/functions/add_action) and so forth for your code to have any meaningful effect.
+You can use the [integrations shipped with this plugin](includes/woocommerce-functions.php) as a guide.

 ## Disclaimer and bugs